I had a chance encounter with a yellow Indian wasp while riding that brought the fear of God into me.

 Though I am a fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and sprays during my childhood to adulthood, but their experience was nothing compared to this one.

-Next I thought to flip up the visor, but soon decided against it as opening the visor would let in a windblast and along with it the wasp will be pushed directly over my eye.
+Next I thought to flip up the visor, but soon decided against it as opening the visor would let in a windblast and with it the wasp will be pushed directly over my eye.

-Gladly my mind accessed all possible scenarios and decided to wait for all those moments that I needed to safely get out of traffic and halt.
+Gladly my mind accessed all possible scenarios and decided to wait for all those moments that I needed to safely get away from the traffic and halt.

 As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit helmet and what on earth motivated it to come out before my eyes just as I was speeding, I laughed at my successful and lucky escape…